sulsoltanoff/teamspace-gitspace/README.md

 For more information, refer to the [Code quality page][].

+## Docker, kubernetes and etc

-## Using Docker to simplify development (optional)
+### Using Docker for development

-You can use Docker to improve your JHipster development experience.
+You can use Docker to improve your development experience.
 A number of docker-compose configuration are available in the [src/main/docker](src/main/docker) folder to launch required third party services.

 For example, to start a postgresql database in a docker container, run: